-Want to create your own?
+Or… learn to create your own!

 I created all of my stickers in Google Drawings.
 Google Drawings is a GAME CHANGER because it saves your shape with a transparent background, which is key for creating digital stickers.
 I have seen many teachers suggest you use a website to remove the background from your image… but that step is NOT needed when working in Google Drawings 😉 I recorded this short walkthrough below to show you how I design digital stickers, from start to finish.
 Have fun!!